kemalmaulana/kemalmaulana/README.md

 - 🕵 The way I code is I always make sure the code is clean architecture and following the lints with the standard guidelines
 - 🔭 I’m currently working on Dinas Komunikasi Informatika & Statistik Kab.
 Bandung Barat as a Mobile Engineer
 - 🌱 I love to study even more the details about techinical in computer stuff and Mobile Development
-- 💻 I learn a lot in is field but I choose Mobile Development as my speciality because it's my dream since I was a high school
+- 🎯 I learn a lot in this field but I choose Mobile Development as my speciality because it's my dream since I was sitting in high school
 - 🔍 I'm currently studying Swift and Dart more elaborately
 - 👯 I do collaborate with a friends that can produce more product for better future
 - 🎓 I am a Bachelor Degree in Informatics Engineering (Planning to take Master Degree ASAP)
 - 📚 My thesis was IoT and Mobile Development related so I know fundamentals of IoT like Arduino and Raspberry Pi too
-- 📫 You can reach me in my email at kemalmaulana19@gmail.com or my [LinkedIn Profile](https://www.linkedin.com/in/kemal-maulana/)
+- 📫 You can reach me in my email at kemalmaulana19@gmail.com
 - ⚡ Fun fact: I am a great person to talk about technical in computer engineering, I'm also a former of Indonesian Overclocker

 ## ⚡ Tech Stack